Home construction loanLoan for construction and renovation

 Build and renovate flexibly

 We can customise our home construction loan to your needs.
 You can apply for the loan for building or renovating a house, flat, holiday home or buy-to-let home.

 Pay only interest on the loan during construction

-You can pay only interest on the loan during construction and start repayments when the building is completed.
+You can have a repayment holiday during construction: you pay only interest on the loan and start repayments when the building is completed.

 Instant cost calculator helps you to get an idea of your construction costs.